-Groundwater vulnerability underlying the site is low, indicating a low likelihood of groundwater contamination by human activities.
+Groundwater vulnerability underlying the site is extreme, indicating a high likelihood of groundwater contamination by human activities.
 The risk of groundwater contamination will only be present during the construction phase of the development; once operational, the development is unlikely to result in groundwater impacts.
+Given the nature of the proposed development including lack of any deep excavations, any significant impact of the groundwater in the area is not anticipated.